itesla/CGMES/README.md

 Currently master branch of this projects depends on `cgmes_validation` branch of `powsybl-core`.

-# License

-Maven License plugin can be used to update file header info:

-	mvn license:update-file-header

-If copyright data (organization name or inception year) is changed the goal must be called with the canUpdateCopyright set to true:

-	mvn license:update-file-header -Dlicense.canUpdateCopyright=true

-This parameter is set to true by default in the plugin configuration section of main pom.xml file.

 # Logging

 Jena and Blazegraph both depend directly on `log4j`.